WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

 ---

 Thank for your reading of this long post.
 I have to apologize.
 I lied in the title.
-This post  is totally not a "glimpse" into generic meta-programming, it talks about many deep content about computation.
+This post is totally not a "glimpse" into Swift generic meta-programming, it talks about many deep content about computation.
 But I think this is a bunch of basic knowledge to be a good programmer.